The “Pillow Face” Look Caused by Too Much Injectable Fillers

 What Is Pillow Face?

-It’s a condition that occurs as a result of a person getting over-injected with dermal fillers in their face.
+What is pillow face?
+Pillow face is a condition that occurs as a result of a person getting over-injected with dermal fillers in their face.
 This leads to an overstuffed look, which causes the checks and other areas of the face to puff out.

 This condition is a real concern for people who are thinking about facial injections.
-Visiting a Miami plastic surgeon for all of your dermal filler injections is the only way to make sure that you look natural and avoid the chipmunk cheeks that so many celebrities end up with from over-injecting.
+Visiting a Miami plastic surgeon near you for all of your dermal filler injections is the only way to make sure that you look natural and avoid the chipmunk cheeks that so many celebrities end up with from over-injecting.

-Using Dermal Fillers the Correct Way and to Avoid Pillow Face
+How to Avoid Pillow Face

 When using injectable fillers to combat aging, technique is everything.
 The key thing to remember about correcting volume loss is that skin loses elasticity as it ages.
 This means that the skin can’t hold volume in the same way that it did when it was younger.
-This can lead to unpredictable results such as lumps if you get work done by someone who isn’t a professional.
+This can lead to unpredictable results such as lumps if you get work done by someone who isn’t a Florida professional.
 Increasing the volume of your face doesn’t mean it should be injected with large amounts of dermal filler, even though it’s tempting.
 Overfilling the face will lead to an unnatural look and damage your skin elasticity even further.

 The way dermal fillers work is by smoothing out wrinkles by injecting directly into the wrinkles.
 When doing this, small amounts of filler should be placed under the skin to add volume to that area.
 It’s like having a “liquid face lift.”